I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportinitializeex.md

 <p>While starting the adapter device, the miniport driver routine <b><i>AtaAdapterControl</i></b> will be called by the port driver with control action <b>IdeStart</b>.</p>

-<p>When the ATA port driver is processing a channel device start request, the miniport driver routine <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> is called for each channel on the controller to determine whether it is enabled.</p>

-<p>After the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> routine determines which channels are enabled, the ATA port driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550141">AtaChannelInitRoutine</a> for this channel. </p>

-<p>The <b>AtaPortInitializeEx</b> routine initializes key data structures that are used by the port and miniport drivers.
-It also starts the initialization of the controller's channels.
-The following sequence describes the principal actions taken by this routine:</p>

-<p>While starting the adapter device, the miniport driver routine <b><i>AtaAdapterControl</i></b> will be called by the port driver with control action <b>IdeStart</b>.</p>

-<p>When the ATA port driver is processing a channel device start request, the miniport driver routine <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> is called for each channel on the controller to determine whether it is enabled.</p>
+<p>When the ATA port driver is processing a channel device start request, the miniport driver routine <a href="storage.atacontrollerchannelenabled">AtaControllerChannelEnabled</a> is called for each channel on the controller to determine whether it is enabled.</p>

-<p>After the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> routine determines which channels are enabled, the ATA port driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550141">AtaChannelInitRoutine</a> for this channel. </p>
+<p>After the <a href="storage.atacontrollerchannelenabled">AtaControllerChannelEnabled</a> routine determines which channels are enabled, the ATA port driver calls <a href="storage.atachannelinitroutine">AtaChannelInitRoutine</a> for this channel. </p>

 ## -requirements
 <table>